top of page

 From the plough to the axe

-Everyone who grew up on a farm back then, had to be a jack of all trades and the master of ... many.
-In Philemon Wright's day, every farmer was an experienced axeman and an expert at clearing stumps.
-Every farmer knew how to process wood into potash, and make lime for soap and whitewash, and make mortar; all necessities in a pioneer settlement.
-Every farmer worked hand-in-hand with millers, blacksmiths and tanners.
-Knowing today how Philemon set up his settlement, there is little doubt that he came here with tons of experience, knowledge and preparation, in all those things.
+Everyone who grew up on a farm back then in the 19th century, had to be a jack of all trades and the master of many (turning the aphorism around).
+In Philemon Wright's day, every farmer was an experienced axe man and an expert at clearing stumps.
+Every farmer knew how to process wood into potash, make lye for soap, lime for whitewash, and mortar - all necessities in a pioneer settlement.

 So, Philemon had everything he needed except, perhaps, for an inexhaustible supply of money.
 His plan was to have a cash crop as soon as possible that he could sell in Montreal, in order to resupply the coffers before his money ran out - and he almost succeeded.